 All.
 In.
 House.

-Editors-in-Chiefs oversee the idea brainstorming process and are in constant back-and-forth with Senior Columnists who manage their respective columns and columnists.
-Senior Graphic Designer manages our graphic design team and seeks to capture the originality in our articles while maintaining high quality standards.
-VP of Publishing is responsible for content workflow and publishing churn.
-And, VP of External is in charge of putting together our weekly newsletter and promoting articles on social media.
-We have a process.
+Our Editor-in-Chief oversees the brainstorming process and is in constant back-and-forth with Senior Columnists who manage their respective columns and columnists.
+The Senior Graphic Designer manages our graphic design team and seeks to capture the originality in our articles while maintaining high quality standards.
+The Publishing Director is responsible for content workflow, publishing churn, and site design.
+Our Marketing Director shares BRB’s ideas and stories with the world through the hard work of our marketing team.
+And, our VPs of Internal and External are in charge of fostering community engagement within the club and campus communities.

 The Investing column publishes articles about special topics in investing and financial markets.
 It seeks to provide current and prospective investors with investing-relevant ideas as opposed to trading advice on individual securities.
 Ideas will be sourced from current financial market happenings as well as Accounting and Finance journals.
 Interviews will be allotted to financial industry professionals as well as Berkeley Haas professors in Accounting and Finance.